ubuntu-mate/ubuntu-mate.org/_posts/2014-07-31-ubuntu-mate-alpha2.md

   * Added Ambiance and Radiance themes to Pluma.
   * Added Rhythmbox and Totem plugins.
   * Added Release Notes to Ubquity.
   * Added support for Marco to Ubiquity.
-[MERGE #226114](https://code.launchpad.net/~ubuntu-mate-dev/ubiquity/ubiquity-marco/+merge/226114)
   * Fixed Network Manager applet.
   * Fixed inconsistent theme in live session installer.
   * Fixed default icons in LibreOffice.